WordPress Maintenance Tips To Keep Site Your Running Smoothly

 Note – I Would’ve Put This Further Down Because It’s A Minor Thing…But If You Try To Complete It After The Next Step, There Won’t Be Anything To Check!

-When you first install WordPress, your database starts off so clean and tiny.
-But as you start “living” on your site, your database starts picking up all kinds of junk.
+When you first install WordPress, your database starts so clean and tiny.
+But as you start “living” on your site, your database picks up all junk.
 It’s like dust in your house.
 You didn’t do anything to “cause” the dust…but it still accumulates and makes everything look dirty.

 Posts revisions, transients, table overhead, spam comments, and more do that to your database.
-Each individual database entry isn’t a big deal…but combined (like those specks of dust), they Can make your site a big sluggish.
+Each database entry isn’t a big deal…but combined (like those specks of dust) can make your site a bit sluggish.